akielaries/NAU-CYB410/assignment-1/README.md

-When messing with malware on your machine I figured I would either want to run it in a VM or make sure none of thge prerequisites are enabled on the machine itself.
+When messing with malware on your machine I figured I would either want to run it in a VM or make sure none of the prerequisites are enabled on the machine itself.
 This is where malware written in C or C++ thrive as languages like Python and Java need the runtime and interpreter already installed to meet that prerequisite.
 For this assignment I decided to take a look at the Zeus trojan malware pkg that initially gaining traction in the late 2000s when used